52North/WeatherRoutingTool/README.md

 ## Utilised Conventions

   - latitude: -90° - 90°
-  - longitude: 0° - 360°
+  - longitude: -180° - 180°
-  - headings: angular difference between North and the ship's direction, angles are going in the negative mathematical direction (clockwise)
+  - headings: 0° - 360°, angular difference between North and the ship's direction, angles are going in the negative mathematical direction (clockwise)

 ## Logging